 - severe pain that doesn’t improve after rest or medication

 - a noticeable bulge in the affected muscle

-- OTC medications: Calf pain can also be soothed from taking common pain relievers such as ibuprofen or naproxen.
+- OTC medications.
+Calf pain can also be soothed with common pain relievers such as ibuprofen or naproxen.

 For more serious injuries, your doctor might recommend physical therapy.